 She who knows her people best will win. — Kate Doster

 One thing I will add is that sometimes, we need help.
 If creating an opt-in isn’t your strong suit, find someone to help you with it!

-Crowdsource in Facebook groups, ask your audience what they want, join us in the Simple Pin Collective and get all the help and advice you need to create something that knocks it out of the park.
+Crowdsource in Facebook groups, ask your audience what they want, and get the help and advice you need to create something that knocks it out of the park.

 A closing word from Kate D.:

 If this pin or this product or this freebie didn’t hit the mark for my audience, I am so determined to see them succeed, I will create something new for them.

 Do you want to see your people succeed that much?
 If and when you do, you will do whatever it takes to create what they need in order to succeed, no matter how much it requires of you.

 For more from Kate Doster, be sure to check out: